Latest number of positive Isle of Wight Coronavirus tests | Isle of Wight News from OnTheWight

-Since Tuesday 10th November the number of positive Coronavirus (Covid-19) tests on the Isle of Wight have increased by 14.
+Since Saturday 14th November the number of positive Coronavirus (Covid-19) tests on the Isle of Wight has increased by 13.

 Live map